Recap: Buffy the Vampire Slayer S4 E8 "Pangs"

 Willow: If we could just talk to him—

 Spike: You exterminated his race.
-What could you possibly say that would make him feel better?An excavation disturbs the spirit of a vengeful Native American spirit.
+What could you possibly say that would make him feel better?With her mother out of town, Buffy decides to host Thanksgiving at Giles's house for her friends.
+Meanwhile, an excavation disturbs a vengeful Native American spirit.
+Alerted by Doyle that this particular baddie will be giving Buffy some trouble, Angel returns to Sunnydale to protect her, keeping his presence a secret.
 Spike turns himself in to the Scoobies because he has nowhere else to go.

 - And This Is for...: Xander throwing things at Bear!Hus.
 "That's for giving me syphilis!"

 - Annoying Arrows: Buffy gets an arrow through her arm, and Spike gets turned into an arrow pin-cushion.